Skip to main content

 How does rent reporting work?

 After you’ve started reporting rent, RentRedi will share all on-time rent payments through our secure connection with TransUnion.
 TransUnion uses the information to adjust & update your FICO credit score.
-Additionally, on-time rent payments will also be reported to Experian.
+Additionally, on-time rent payments will also be reported to Experian & Equifax.

 I already have great credit.
 Do I need rent reporting?

 If increasing your credit score by up to 26 points can make a difference in your tier of credit scores, this is a great option for you.
-You can see the tiers here: https://www.nerdwallet.com/article/finance/credit-score-ranges-and-how-to-improve
+You can see the tiers here.

-Can I report my rent if I'm a month-to-month lease?
+Can I report my rent if I'm on a month-to-month lease?

 Key Facts:

-• TransUnion does request 12 months of on-time rent payment to make the most impact on a credit score
+• TransUnion does request 12 months of on-time rent payments to make the most impact on a credit score

 • 60% of tenants report a boost in credit score in the first month of reporting rent